christianbienias/stackoverflow/README.md

 ## Installation <a name="installation"></a>

 To use the jupyter notbook the standard python libraries pandas, matplotlib and seaborn are used.This ensures a comprehensive use of the notebook.
+The [Stack Overflow Annual Developer Survey](https://drive.google.com/file/d/1dfGerWeWkcyQ9GX9x20rdSGj7WtEpzBB/view?usp=sharing) dataset from 2020 is required

 ## Project Motivation<a name="motivation"></a>

-As motivation of this project I would like to analyze current data from the year 2020 of the [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey) data  regarding the following business questions:
+As motivation of this project I would like to analyze current data from the year 2020 of the [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey)  regarding the following business questions:

 1. What are currently the most desired programming languages?
 2. What are currently the most used programming languages?